 “When you gamble with safety, you can bet your life.”

 When performing dangerous work – part of a tree care professional’s everyday job – using the correct Personal Protective Equipment (PPE) is of utmost importance.
-Safety glasses, hard-hats, chaps, and face-shields are just some of the protective equipment that reputable companies will provide for their coworkers.
-Tree companies that value safety also hold regular safety meetings with their crews, during which they may provide training, feedback, and discussions on near-miss incidents.
+Safety glasses, hard-hats, chaps, and face-shields; this is just some of the protective equipment that reputable companies will provide for their coworkers.
+Tree companies that value safety also hold regular safety meetings with their crews.
+During these meetings, they should provide training, feedback, and discussions on near-miss incidents.